612 West Main St Red River, NM 87558

 What ages can drive a snowmobile?

-The state of New Mexico requires that any driver under the age of 21 be certified on off road vehicles.
-You can do this at www.b4uride.com.
+We require that drivers be at least 14 years old and have experience operating other types of motor vehicles such as ATV, water craft or motorcycle.
+Any driver under 18 must be accompanied by a parent or guardian on the same tour.
+The state of New Mexico requires that any driver under the age of 18 be certified on off road vehicles.
+You can do this at https://www.offroad-ed.com/.
 If they have taken a safety class in another state on ATV's, water craft etc. that certification will work in New Mexico.
 Please call us if you have any questions.
-We don't have a minimum age to ride.

 No, there are no additional charges aside from sales tax, we pay all registration fees, permit fees etc.